redeboer/bossdoc/docs/tutorials/getting-started/setup.md

               BOSS version: 7.0.4
 ************** BESIII Collaboration **************

-the jobOptions file is : jobOptions.txt
+the jobOptions file is: jobOptions.txt
 ERROR! the jobOptions file is empty!
 ```